Eagle Island, Antarctica: Corry Island

-An island 2 nmi long and 510 m high high, lying off the south coast of Trinity Peninsula between Vega Island and Eagle Island.
+An island 2 nmi long and 510 m high, lying off the south coast of Trinity Peninsula between Vega Island and Eagle Island.

 This is believed to be the feature sighted by a British expedition under James Clark Ross, 1839–43, and named Cape Corry for Thomas L. Corry, a Lord Commissioner of the Admiralty.

 In 1945, the FIDS charted an archipelago in this area.

 The present application of this name is in accord with the FIDS "that the name of Corry should be perpetuated on the most conspicuous of these islands as seen from eastward (the direction from which it was seen by Ross)".